willmino/Colorado_Election_Analysis/README.md

     - Diana DeGette who received 73.8% of the vote and 272,892

 ## Election-Audit Summary
+The election commission should adopt this python script for use in all future elections.
+With some modifications, this script can be used to receive any election's input voter data.

-1. With some modifications, this script can be used for any future elections.
-By modifying the input file pathway for the `os.path.join()` function, any election whose results are logged into a .csv input file with the same format as the file used in this script example can be used for an audit.
+1. By modifying the input file pathway for the `os.path.join()` function, any election whose results are logged into a .csv input file with the same format as the file used in this script example can be used for an audit.
 Even if the election results information was delivered as a .txt file, we could open the file for read using a similar `with` statement like the one we used in the code in this analysis.
 We could then continue to iterate through every line of the code in the same manner as before:

 `joinedfilepath = os.path.join("Resources", "election_data.txt")`